crolllab/crolllab_v3/_members/ana-rodriguez.md

   orcid: 0000-0002-1931-5083
 ---

-Ana joins us April - July 2023 for a short term EMBO fellowship to work on Fusarium transposons.
+Ana joined us April - July 2023 for a short term EMBO fellowship to work on Fusarium transposons.
 She is a PhD student in Antonio Di Pietro's lab at the Universidad de Córdoba.